EastDawn/Portfolio/README.md

 · The portfolio contains but not limited to the following works:

+	→ a link to the article I published
+	→ a recent CV
+	→ supplemental materials (Transcript, Grade Explanation)
+	→ a description of works during internship
+	→ a package of work samples
 	→ a writing sample
-	→ a program code sample from class in college
-	→ a description of works during internship
-	→ a link to the article I published
-	→ any scanned copy of certificates required or mentioned in other application material

 You may also explore the rest material in my Github if you are interest to.
 However, some of the code might be incomplete.